Cortex: Achieving Low-Latency, Cost-Efficient Remote Data Access For LLM via Semantic-Aware Knowledge Caching: 's Design

 \para{Fine-grained prioritization as a high-load guardrail.} While static partitioning is effective for the common case, a second, dynamic layer of defense is required to handle periods of high contention and guarantee the agent's low latency.
 This is the role of our fine-grained, priority-aware admission controller, which manages the unified dynamic memory pool ($M_{\text{dynamic}}$).
 This scheduler acts as a crucial guardrail by enforcing a strict prioritization policy.
-It services the agent queue ($Q_A$) exhaustively, only considering a batch from the judger queue ($Q_J$) when the agent queue is empty or lacks sufficient memory for the next dispatch.
-This ensures that the deferrable, internal work of the judger can never block the critical path of a user-facing agent task.
-This two-level defense—an asymmetric static partition for baseline efficiency and a dynamic priority scheduler for worst-case protection—is what enables robust, high-performance co-location.
+It services the agent queue ($Q_A$) exhaustively, only considering a batch from the judge queue ($Q_J$) when the agent queue is empty or lacks sufficient memory for the next dispatch.
+This ensures that the deferrable, internal work of the judge can never block the critical path of a user-facing agent task.
+This two-level defense combines asymmetric partitioning for baseline efficiency with dynamic priority scheduling for worst-case protection, enabling robust, high-performance co-location.